-Ivanka Trump’s fashion brand is revamping its policies in the wake of criticism that the business is trying to profit from her father’s rise to the White House.
-Her company drew flak after sending a “style alert” to journalists on Monday promoting a gold bracelet that Ivanka Trump wore during an interview on CBS Corp.’s “60 Minutes.”
-The piece is part of the Ivanka Trump Fine Jewelry collection.
+Ivanka Trump’s fashion brand is struggling to swiftly alter its in-house policies in light of criticism that the New York-based brand is trying to profit from Ms. Trump's father’s rise to the White House.
+Trump's company came under fire after sending a “style alert” to journalists on Monday to promote a gold bracelet - from the Ivanka Trump Fine Jewelry collection - that Ms. Trump wore during an interview on CBS Corp.’s “60 Minutes.”

 “This notification was sent by a well-intentioned marketing employee at one of our companies who was following customary protocol, and who, like many of us, is still making adjustments post-election,” Abigail Klem, president of the brand, said in an e-mailed statement.